-The third form of training is exercises without a melodic basis.
-Here it doesn’t matter what you play.
-The main thing is not to learn how to play the guitar, but to increase the stretch, develop finger coordination, and increase the speed of playing.
-A good example would be playing the sequence 1-2-3-4.
-Play the notes on the 1st, 2nd, 3rd, and 4th frets with your index, middle, ring, and little fingers, respectively.
-First on the sixth string, then on the fifth, and so on, then you can move one fret and go in reverse order.
-Then modify the sequence, it will be more difficult.
+The third type of training is based on exercises without a melodic foundation.
+The objective here is not to learn how to play a particular piece but to enhance finger coordination, stretching, and playing speed.
+A good example of such an exercise is playing the sequence 1-2-3-4 on different frets with your index, middle, ring, and little fingers.
+You can start on the sixth string, then move on to the fifth, and continue in reverse order.
+You can also modify the sequence to make it more challenging.

 How to learn guitar for beginners?

 Every day.
-You loose your skill without constant training.
-Therefore, it is better to exercise just 15 minutes, but every day, than to sit for two hours, but do it once a week.
-In the performing arts, as in sports, it is important to keep the muscles and mind in good shape.
-At the same time regular practice will help you learn to play the guitar faster.
+Consistent practice is crucial to maintaining and improving your skills.
+It’s more effective to practice for 15 minutes every day than to practice for two hours once a week.
+In the performing arts, as in sports, it’s important to keep your muscles and mind in good shape.
+Regular practice will also help you learn to play the guitar more quickly.